Research Output per year

 - Aimee Hinds, 'All Women in Greek Myth: Inclusive Feminist Frameworks for Greek Mythology in Popular Culture' (AHRC/Techne-funded studentship, co-supervised with colleagues in Classics).

 Member of the European Society for the Study of English

 Editorial Board Member for Gothic Nature

-I have been a consultant on Ian Fleming, Daniel Defoe, and Agatha Christie for the BBC2 documentary series The Novels That Shaped Our World, as well as for a number of national and international news and media outlets, including ITV News at Ten (Series 4, Episode 8, 10/01/2020), the BBC, The Express (1), The Express (2), The Mirror, The World News, Florida Post, India Times, The Article, Perspecs, Artistic Licence Renewed, Medium and The Guardian.
+I have been a consultant on Ian Fleming, Daniel Defoe, and Agatha Christie for the BBC2 documentary series and accompanying BBC Radio series The Novels That Shaped Our World, as well as for a number of national and international news and media outlets, including ITV News at Ten (Series 4, Episode 8, 10/01/2020), the BBC, The Express (1), The Express (2), The Mirror, The World News, Florida Post, India Times, The Article, Perspecs, Artistic Licence Renewed, Medium and The Guardian.
 I have also been consulted on Robinson Crusoe and the Robinsonade genre for a number of literary podcast series, including Morals and Make Believe and Words to That Effect.